 Select this option to authenticate with SAML.
 See Authenticate Using Security Access Markup Language (SAML).

 Example login screen with Active Directory and Token login

-A note on SSL¶
+A Note on SSL¶

-If Okera is configured to run with SSL enabled using a self-signed certificate, the SSL certificate must be setup on your local system for the UI to be accessible to your browser.
+If Okera is configured to run with SSL enabled using a self-signed certificate, the SSL certificate must be decrypted on your local system for the UI to be accessible to your browser.
 If, upon navigating to the UI, the browser warns that the site is not trusted, the SSL certificate may need to be installed.

 Could not contact server.
 Check your network connection and try again later.

 If you see this message, it could mean you need to install the SSL certificate.
 Contact your Okera administrator.

 Note: Okera does not support SSL termination on a load balancer.